 The adult asparagus beetle lays its eggs on the asparagus spears.
 The larvae feed on the asparagus leaf and eventually fall to the soil where they pupate.
 Then they emerge as the adult beetle and continue to cause damage to the asparagus crop.

 Since this asparagus pest feeds on the asparagus plant for its entire lifecycle, this insect can create a lot of problems for your asparagus patch.
 But you’ve got options.
 There are some measures of asparagus beetle control that you can take.

-Taking preventative measures
+Taking preventative measures against the asparagus beetle

 Prevention is key with both the common and the spotted asparagus beetle.
 The adult asparagus beetle overwinters in hollowed out asparagus shoots and other plant debris.
 It stays hidden for the winter and hidden from predators using leaf litter and other plant residue.
 So what you can do is keep your vegetable garden area cleaned up.
 Don’t make your asparagus patch welcoming.